 ULSD has a recommended shelf life of one year.
 A common B20 bio fuel (20% bio, 80% diesel) shelf life is 4-6 months.
 During the usual engine operation, trucks return unused fuel directly from the common rail fueling system back to their tanks, with already-changed qualities due to the high pressures previously mentioned and an increase of temperature to as much as 200 degrees.
 Your generator tank has sat without agitation for years.
 The tank in your yard gets filled monthly, but sits directly in the sun and has had microbial growth living in it for years.
 These issues are unavoidable, even when you buy a premium fuel from your local provider.
 That fuel was transported, offloaded through hoses, stored and reloaded before it hit your tank.
 Every step of the way its quality has changed, usually not for the better.

 Fuel Additives CAN and WILL help with all of the above problems, and more.
 For example, the Fuel Ox™ additive with combustion catalyst is a diesel/gas additive that addresses every issue.
-Addressing issues such as water, bacteria, and lubricity with a concentrated ratio, it takes the guesswork out of fuel quality.
-Fuel Ox™ has a stabilizer built in so any potential degradation in fuel will be a thing of the past.
-Regular usage in your tanks will eliminate any future needs for biocides, as it addresses the bigger problem – the actual organism.
+Addressing issues such as water, stabilization, and lubricity with a concentrated ratio, it takes the guesswork out of fuel quality.

 Fuel Ox™ when used regularly will eliminate the risk associated with having dirty or contaminated tanks, allowing your fleet to operate at its maximum efficiency.